 My friend, Judy, a master gardener, blogs about beauty in nature, in fabric, and of charming places both near and far at New England Garden and Thread.

 Fairy dolls are easily made from wooden peg bases found at craft stores.
 Dress them in petals pulled from silk flowers.

 This is part 3 of my Grandma Camp 2017 series.
 It begins right here.
-Click here for part 4.